Motueka

 Many artists live in the area around Motueka, especially potters and reggae musicians.

-Motueka is will served by various coach/bus operators providing regular daily services from Nelson and Takaka.
+Motueka is served by daily coach and bus services from Nelson and Takaka.

 The nearest major airport to Motueka, is Nelson which serviced by Air New Zealand Link providing regular air services from Auckland, Wellington and Christchurch.

-There are no passenger train services from Motueka to Takaka, Nelson, Blenheim, Picton or Christchurch.
+There are no passenger train or rail services from Motueka to Takaka, Nelson, Blenheim, Picton or Christchurch.